Inside OPEC room, Naimi declares price war on U.S. shale oil

 Secretary General Abdullah al-Badri effectively confirmed OPEC was entering a battle for market share.

-Asked on Thursday if the organisation had a answer to rising U.S. production, he said: "We answered.
+Asked on Thursday if the organization had a answer to rising U.S. production, he said: "We answered.
 We keep the same production.
 There is an answer here".

 OPEC agreed to maintain -- a "rollover" in OPEC jargon -- its ceiling of 30 million barrels per day, at least 1 million above its own estimate of demand for its oil in the first half of next year.